The interactive debugger

 Format of debugging messages

 This section explains the two formats of the message output by the debugger at a port.
 All trace messages are output to the terminal regardless of where the current output stream is directed (which allows tracing programs while they are performing file I/O).
-The basic format, which will be shown in traditional debug and in source-level debugging within Ciao emacs mode, is as follows:
+The basic format, which will be shown in traditional debug and in source-level debugging within the Ciao emacs mode and other environments, is as follows:

 S 13 7 Call: T user:descendant(dani,_123) ?